-Thereupon, I fell into a peculiarly manic depression (among other insanities, I fled Boston for the desert Southwest and nearly wrecked a good man’s life) and a writer’s block of nearly ten years’ duration.
+Thereupon, I fell into a peculiarly manic depression (among other insanities, I fled Boston for nearly five years exile in the desert Southwest) and a writer’s block of nearly ten years’ duration.

 Through it all, I remained convinced The Abode of Bliss was both a legitimate book and contained some of the best writing I would ever be capable of.
 Attempts to transform it into a conventional novel were doomed to failure: it was what it was.
 And finally, in my friend Steve Berman of Lethe Press, the book has found a publisher willing, quixotically, to take it on its own terms and take a chance.

 The book of Adam’s and Ziya’s fictions is unlikely ever to be written.
 Adam’s novel as originally conceived is almost sure not to be.
 But now that I’m writing again, I have a notion for a more symmetrical companion volume: ten stories for Ziya.
 That book, The Gate of Felicity (or possibly The Nation of Love), will have to wait for other projects, however, so don’t hold your breath.